 I have heard this warning before in the last few years from conservationists but it appears now to be a more serious issue; the future supply of traditional English mistletoe is under threat.
-Why I hear you say; mistletoe thrives in established apple orchards and if you follow conservation then you will know that our apple orchards have been in serious decline for the past 60 years, this has great impact on our traditional mistletoe.
+Why I hear you say; mistletoe thrives in established apple orchards and if you follow conservation then you will know that our … Continue reading No more kissing under the mistletoe!!

 This weekend I was down in Bath for the third weekend BathCamp.
 One session was about RFID and ended with a performance of Daft Punk's "Harder, Better, Faster, Stronger" using a bunch of RFID tags.
 With it being performed in front of a room full of geeks it was filmed from at least five angles:

 Yesterday, Learning Services launched their Code Breaker Challenge - aimed at getting new (and returning) students to find their way around the facilities and try out a bit of new technology along the way.
 It makes use of QR Codes - 2D barcodes that can be scanned with a smartphone.
 The payload of a QR … Continue reading QR Treasure Hunt

 A few months ago I got a very curious phone call from Lawrence Grizzel, a producer for Punt PI on Radio 4.
 He was interested in doing an episode of the Steve Punt show about Argleton, the town that doesn’t exist that’s been covered to death on this blog for nearly three years!
 The two … Continue reading Return to Argleton